-At one stage it seemed that the market was polarising between the value and the luxury sectors, but with the recent collapse of Pound World it shows that no sector is immune.
+At one stage it seemed that the market was polarising between the value and the luxury sectors, but with the collapse of companies at the value end of the market shows that no sector is immune.

-It isn’t just the rise of the Amzons of the world (who make shopping oh so easy) that have caused the crisis on the high street, it is a combination of factors.
-There is a good reason why high streets around the country have so many charity shops: it is because they get an 80% rebate on their business rates (although there is a move to get the government to abolish business rate relief) and almost everyone that works in these shops are volunteers.
+It isn’t just the rise of the Amzons of the world that have caused the crisis on the high street, it is a combination of factors.
+There is a good reason why high streets around the country have so many charity shops: it is because they get up to an 80% discount on their business rates (although there is a move to get the government to abolish business rate relief) and almost everyone that works in these shops are volunteers.

 The cost of renting is an important factor in the demise of both independents and national chains, which is another major cost in the running of such businesses, along with the monthly wage bill.

 With costs spiralling and incomes falling, it doesn’t take long before companies start running at a loss.
-A short-term loss can be managed, but if the losses start to escalate there is only one result: there is no business.
+A short-term loss can be managed, but if the losses start to escalate there is only one result: there is no business and insolvency ensues.